 Their wealth and political power were essential in securing these roles.

-The Medici’s involvement in papal elections and Church politics eventually set the stage for family members to claim the papal throne themselves.
+The Medici’s involvement in papal elections and Church politics eventually allowed family members to claim the papal throne themselves.

-Their growing influence in the Catholic Church soon extended far beyond Florence, as seen in the Medici family history.
+As the Medici family history shows, their growing influence in the Catholic Church soon extended far beyond Florence.

 Papacy Connections: Pope Leo X, Pope Clement VII, and Medici Descendants